04christopher/SkiSnowboardTracker/README.md

 total runs done,
 total elevation and length travelled, and more.

-This application will be useful to anyone who Skiis or Snowboards in the lower mainland!
+This application will be useful to anyone who Skis or Snowboards in the lower mainland!
 Users can use this application to look at information and track and plan  their own trips.

 I'm interested in building this project because this is an application with features that I